caliskanmurat/qgis_sentinel2_image_downloader_plugin/README.md

 ### 2-) Download Images

 <img width="800" src="./images/image2.PNG">
 <i>Download Images</i> section is second part of the analysis.
-In this section, the images in the attribute table of the GKPG file are downloaded.(<i>Copernicus Data Space account is required.</i>)
+In this section, the images in the attribute table of the GKPG files are downloaded.(<i>Copernicus Data Space account is required.</i>)

 <br/>